*This batch will ship March 1st

 This design is my baby.
 I spent countless hours experimenting with the design until I got it just right.
-I used an NOS Germanium transistor at it’s heart, combined with op-amp, mosfet and other secret unicorn magic stages to bring you chunky, roaring rhythms and searing leads creating a wall of sound that’s sure to melt faces.
-You have a 3 way toggle switch that selects between 3 distinct drive tones.
+I used a NOS Germanium transistor at its heart, combined with an op-amp, MOSFET, and other secret unicorn magic stages to bring you chunky, roaring rhythms and searing leads creating a wall of sound that’s sure to melt faces.
+You have a 3-way toggle switch that selects between 3 distinct drive tones.
 It has a parallel clean channel that’s independent from the drive side so you can use it as a pre-amp/clean boost.
 Then just add as much of the drive side as you want!
 A feature that I know bassists will appreciate.
 Cut the clean side altogether and get the most insane saturation you have possibly ever heard.
-Even at full tilt its giving you endless harmonic detail that’s never undefined.
+Even at full tilt, it's giving you endless harmonic detail that’s never undefined.
 Responds really really well to your guitars volume controls.
-With the drive control cranked, you can still clean it up by pulling back the guitars volume!
-It’s incredibly dynamic and is oozing brutal bliss if that description even works!?!
-Your gonna like the way you sound, I guarantee it
+With the drive control cranked, you can still clean it up by pulling back the guitar's volume!
+It’s incredibly dynamic and oozing brutal bliss if that description even works!?

--“V” or Volume: Controls volume of drive side.
+-“V” or Volume: Controls volume of the drive side.
 Loads of output volume.

 -“C” or Clean: Controls volume of the clean preamp side.
 12 o’clock position is unity volume and past that is all boost!

 -“T” or Tone: Controls the treble response of the drive side.

 -“F” or Fat: Controls the amount of bass entering the drive side.

 -3 way toggle selects the voicing of the drive side.
 All 3 are very distinct and fiery.